emissary-ingress/emissary/reference/core/ambassador.md

 # service_port: 8080

 # statsd configures Ambassador statistics.
 These values can be
-# set in the Ambassador module or in an environment variable.
+# set in the ambassador Module or in an environment variable.
 # For more information, see the [Statistics reference](/reference/statistics/#exposing-statistics-via-statsd)

 # use_proxy_protocol controls whether Envoy will honor the PROXY